WHAT wE DO

 Archaeology and cultural heritage are team sports, and CHARG is committed to developing a cohort of student researchers and collaborators to build a community of practice centered on mutual respect, trying new things, and a commitment to public engagement.

 Who We Are

 CHARG is led by Dr. Terry P. Brock, an experienced archaeologist who has spent the past decade conducting archaeological work at historical museums using historical archaeology to examine African American slavery and Emancipation.
 He has developed programs, and designed digital applications using Geographic Information Systems, web design, and social media to engage the public.
 He currently serves as the Manager for Archaeology and Research at the Wake Forest Historical Museum, and as a Part Time Assistant Teaching Professor in the Cultural Heritage and Preservation Program at Wake Forest University.

 The Research Team is comprised of students who gain experience working on digital projects, conducting research, and designing ways to present the information to the public.
-Team members are supported through research funding through the Dean’s Office or funding from grants, and work with the program for a year, from April through March.
+Team members are supported through research funding through the Dean’s Office or funding from grants, and typically work with the program for a year.

 CHARG is working with multiple partners and heritage organizations.
 Click below to learn if a partnership with CHARG is ideal for your organization or community.